Presentation and position of France [fr]

 France is particularly active in the fight against IED, within the Geneva fora.

-France also sponsored the first resolution on the threat posed by IED, tabled by Afghanistan during the 2015 session of the First Committee (disarmament and international security) of the United Nations General Assembly.
-Thus the resolution A/RES/70/46, adopted on the 7th of December 20155, notably reminds the importance of the threat, encourages States to adopt national measures to fight IED and encourages cooperation and international assistance regarding this matter.
+Together with Afghanistan and Australia, it is the author, since 2015, of the United Nations General Assembly resolution "Combating the threat posed by improvised explosive devices", which notably reminds the importance of the threat, encourages States to adopt national measures to fight IED and encourages cooperation and international assistance regarding this matter.